 PACRA Maintains Entity Ratings of First Fidelity Leasing Modaraba

-The ratings reflect adequate financial profile of FFLM supported by its Debt free structure.
-However, subsequent benefits have been limited due to deteriorated asset structure.
-FFLM’s financing book is deteriorating due to non-availability of funds.
-FFLM's significant portion invested in non-earning/ illiquid assets mainly less liquid investment property - Enplan - and Murree villas.
+The ratings reflect adequate financial profile of FFLM supported by its debt free structure.
+However, subsequent benefits have been limited as significant portion of the asset structure is invested in non-earning/ illiquid assets mainly less liquid investment property - Enplan.
 Also, sizeable net non-performing advances although majority of them are covered.
 This exhibits weak earning profile and limited resources available to the Modaraba.
-Although Modaraba booked a gain by selling its PSX room.
 Meanwhile, the management is making continuous and rigorous efforts to liquidate its exposure in "Enplan".
 Persistent delays constrained the performance and growth of the Modaraba.
 There is another property lying on the balance sheet - Murree Villas.
 FFLM has contracted to sell this property; full cash payment is expected to be received by Jun19.
 As per previous history, all cash is paid as dividend as per applicable laws.
 Modaraba is yet to develop a sustainable business model.
 A change in the ownership structure is envisaged, which may ultimately impact its future strategy.

 The ratings are dependent on the management's ability to envisage a business plan for the Modaraba.
-Timely liquidation of investment in "Enplan" and “Murree Villas”is important to bring viability to the Modaraba.
+Timely liquidation of investment in "Enplan" is important to bring viability to the Modaraba.
 The management is making continuous efforts.
-Any significant decline in its value, resulting in erosion in equity, would have negative implications for the ratings.
 Meanwhile, any debt acquisition should be considered carefully.

 First Fidelity Leasing Modaraba (FFLM) is a perpetual, multipurpose Modaraba founded in 1991, engaged in Islamic mode of leasing and term financing under morabaha.
 Additionally, the Modaraba has developed a portfolio of investment properties, both land and building.
-Modaraba’ s assets also include membership of Pakistan Stock Exchange (PSX) and Pakistan Mercantile Exchange Limited (PMEX).
+Modaraba’ s assets also include membership of Pakistan Mercantile Exchange Limited (PMEX).